beave/sagan/doc/source/sagan-json.rst

 of JSON data from different systems.

 To determine which "map" works best, the Sagan engine does an internal "scoring" of each map.
-The idea is that Sagan will apply the best map that matches the most fields.
-This also means that sometimes mapping fields,  even if you don't plan on using them,  will ensure that the proper map "wins".
-Even if you don't plan on internally using the field,  the more fields that "match" will mean an increased score.
-This will help ensure you don't have two mappings competing over data.
+Sagan will then apply the best map that matches the most fields.
+This means that you might want to "map" fields event if you don't plan on using them.
+This ensures that the proper "map" will "win" (score the highest).

 To enabled JSON syslog message processing,  you will need to enable the following fields within the ``sagan-core`` part of the sagan.yaml. ::